TyagiAshi/INFO_6150_web_design/Assign2/README.md

 Solution:

-In Aissignment 2 of Web Design and User Experience Engineering class I have used CSS external file for my styling and design.
+In Assignment 2 of Web Design and User Experience Engineering class I have used CSS external file for my styling and design.
 I have used HTML and HTML5 tags respectively.
 I have also used column layout structure for my professional portfolio website.

 I have used header, footer, body, main and div tags.
 Also I have used p, ul, li tags for respective content.
 I have hyperlinked my website with my current and previous work website.
 I have also linked my website with my current and previous educational institution.